AphroMad/Blackjack_count/README.md

 # Blackjack_count

-Just a BlackJack software (mide with Java) helping you win the game.
+Just a BlackJack software (made with Java) helping you win the game.

 ## What does it look like ?